folaranmi21/DSA_CAPESTONE_PROJECT_PRODUCT_REVIEW_DATA/README.md

 Review Competitor Pricing:

-Particularly in low-discount categories—ensure you're not losing competitive edge.
+Particularly in low-discount categories to ensure competitive edge is not been loosed.